Motspur Park: Former BBC sports ground

 In later days it occasionally featured in BBC comedy series such as Monty Python's Flying Circus (1969–1974) and The Two Ronnies (1971–1987).

 The grounds and buildings were sold by the BBC in July 2000 to Hawkesbrook Leisure Group, who took a lease to run Motspur Park as a commercial venture, which included providing services to the BBC Club, but the company ran into financial difficulties.
 In July 2004, the club closed, with the loss of all facilities to club members.
 In 2005, it was purchased by Irishman Ben Dunne (entrepreneur) for £3 million.
 However, a series of planning disputes left it derelict for many years, until a devastating clubhouse fire in July 2016.

-The extensive grounds were obtained by Fulham F.C in 2018 as a satellite training ground.
+The extensive grounds were obtained by Fulham Football Club in 2018 as a satellite training ground.

 Sport

 The area is home to a number of amateur sports clubs playing rugby union, football, cricket and Aussie Rules amongst others.